 1. Schönbrunn Palace (Vienna – Austria)

+This palace was built by the Habsburg Dynasty, which ruled various European countries for centuries and is one of the most important historical heritage sites in Austria.
+The Schönbrunn Palace and its garden, one of the most beautiful palaces in Europe and a UNESCO World Heritage Site, are among the most attractive places with the country’s most important cultural monuments.
 The palace attracts attention with its symmetrical structure.
 Another remarkable part of the palace is the gardens.
 The sculptures in the gardens turn the palace into an open-air art gallery.
 With 1441 rooms, this palace is an ideal place to get to know the life of the Habsburgs, the most important family that determines the fate of Europe.

-2.Versay Palace (Paris – France)
+2. Versaille Palace (Paris – France)

 Located near Paris, the Palace of Versailles was used as the residence of the French king from 1682 to 1789.
-Versailles Palace, which was used during the reign of King Louis 14; Galerie des Glaces (Mirrors Gallery), Grand Trianon and Petit Trianon castles.
+Versailles Palace, which was used during the reign of King Louis 14; Galerie des Glaces (Mirrors Gallery), Grand Trianon, and Petit Trianon castles.
 The palace has 2300 rooms spread over approximately 63,000 square meters.
 The palace, which was evacuated after the French Revolution, is now used as a museum.
 Classical music concerts are also held in the palace, where works of French history are held.

 3. Pena National Palace (Sintra – Portugal)

 The Pena National Palace, which is the oldest European castle built in the style of romance, owes its architecture to King Ferdinand II in 1842.
 Built on a heavily damaged monastery in the Great Lisbon Earthquake of 1755 and restored with its original red and yellow colors, this palace is one of the most visited monuments in Portugal today.

 4. The Alhambra Palace (Granada – Spain)

 Alhambra Palace in Granada, Spain; One of the most important historical areas of the Andalusian region.
 Alhambra Palace, which has also been the scene of the Game of Thrones shootings, is one of the most important works of Moro culture that lived in the lands of Spain and Portugal.